-A partial achilles tendon rupture can occur in athletes from all sports but particularly running, jumping, throwing and racket sports.
+A partial Achilles tendon rupture can occur in athletes from all sports but particularly running, jumping, throwing and racket sport

 What can the athlete do?